Everything Lean For Leaders And Their Teams

 So, once Standard Work is established, what is it supposed to do for you?

-1. It provides consistency that lets your company plan its lead time better.
-You know exactly what will be coming off the end of an assembly line, and you know exactly when.
+1. It provides consistency that lets your company plan its lead time You know exactly what will be coming off the end of an assembly line, and you know exactly when.

 2. It provides a basis for improvement.
 Since everyone is doing the process the same way, it gets easier to make changes that stick.
 Plus, the physical layout can be arranged to support the process.